Global Slack as a Determinant of U.S. Inflation

 Bank for International Settlements, 2013.
 "Globalisation and inflation dynamics in Asia and the Pacific," BIS Papers, Bank for International Settlements, number 70, May.

 Date Written: August 1, 2012

-Resource utilisation, or “slack”, is widely held to be an important determinant of inflation dynamics.
-As the world has become more globalised in recent decades, some have argued that the relevant concept of slack should be global rather than domestic (the “global slack hypothesis”).
+Resource utilization, or "slack", is widely held to be an important determinant of inflation dynamics.
+As the world has become more globalized in recent decades, some have argued that the concept of slack that is relevant is global rather than domestic (the "global slack hypothesis").
 This line of argument is consistent with standard New Keynesian theory.
-However, the empirical evidence is, at best, fragile possibly because of a disconnect between empirical and theory-consistent measures of output gaps.
+However, the empirical evidence is fragile, at best, possibly because of a disconnect between empirical and theory-consistent measures of output gaps.

 JEL Classification: E3, F4